lambdaclass/concrete/ROADMAP.md

     unless explicitly requested.
 Wire `scripts/tests/check_clean_artifacts.sh`
     to prove no source, proof, release bundle, or manually retained crash repro is deleted accidentally.
-42. Add compiler self-audit: `concrete audit --compiler` renders the `CompilerLedger` itself.
+42. [OPEN — `concrete audit --compiler` does not exist yet] Add compiler self-audit: `concrete audit --compiler` renders the `CompilerLedger` itself.
 Required output: passes run, artifact ids, diagnostics count, source-location privacy mode, target/toolchain identity, solver/tool versions, cache/dependency facts, replay commands, backend assumptions, emitted files, and links to the `ObligationCore` ledger.
 Wire `scripts/tests/check_compiler_self_audit.sh`; the gate must prove the self-audit is generated from `CompilerLedger`, not from text scraping.
-43. Keep the backend IR printable, verifier-checked, and regression-testable directly.
+43. [OPEN — no `inspect --backend-ir` / `verify-ir` routing yet] Keep the backend IR printable, verifier-checked, and regression-testable directly.
 This is the QBE lesson adapted to Concrete: even if LLVM remains the backend, Concrete's own backend contract should be a stable emitted artifact with a verifier, not an opaque stream of generated code.
 V1 must